 Sailor's secret: To fully appreciate Hill Inlet at the end of Whitehaven Beach, view it from Tongue Point on Whitsunday Island when the tide is low and the colours merge to create a stunning kaleidoscope.

 Hill Inlet is a large estuary, with mangroves and shifting sands.
 The walking track accessible from Tongue Bay gives access to some of the beautiful beaches at the entrance to Hill Inlet.
 Not to be missed!

 Hill Inlet is of tremendous significance to the local ecology, being a major source of food for hungry fish.
 The inlet is also an important resting place for migratory wading birds that come from as far as arctic climes to fossick on these sandy foreshores.
 The inlet is classified as 'protected' and restrictions on access may be imposed at times for environmental management.

-*Anchorage information courtesy of 100 Magic Miles (of the Great Barrier Reef, Whitsunday Islands) by David Colfelt
+*Anchorage information courtesy of 'Whitsundays' Bible' 100 Magic Miles by David Colfelt

 *Selected images courtesy of Tourism and Events Queensland

 *Sailor's secrets courtesy of Whitsunday Rent A Yacht.